whoareu-btw/NixOS-Install/README.md

       - and then root partition.

 # 4. Network
-     if you use wifi, use nmtui command.
+     If you use wifi, use nmtui command.
 If you use LAN just plug and play.
 	 For make sure your internet connect or not, use this command:

 	 $ ping -c 3 google.com